LeetLLM

 Short-termAppending to messages arrayCurrent sessionContext for multi-turn chatsIncreases token cost linearly

-Long-termStoring embeddings in a vector DBPersistent across sessionsRecalling facts and preferencesRequires separate DB storage/retrieval
+Retrieval memoryStoring embeddings in a vector DBPersistent across sessionsRecalling relevant past facts, docs, or episodesRequires separate DB storage/retrieval

 Short-term memory (conversation history)

-This is just keeping the messages array around between calls instead of rebuilding it each time.
-Simple but effective.
+Short-term memory keeps the messages array around between calls instead of rebuilding it each time.
 Here's how we initialize the agent with a persistent message list.
 We define a class that stores the system prompt upon creation.
 The run method then appends the user's input and maintains the ongoing context across multiple questions.

-While this approach works perfectly for short interactions, it scales linearly in cost and latency.
-Every new turn forces the model to re-process the entire conversation history, which eventually hits the context window limits.
-For simple agents, however, this in-memory list is the easiest way to give the model a sense of continuity.
+This approach works for short interactions, but it scales linearly in cost and latency.
+Every new turn forces the model to re-process the entire conversation history, which eventually hits context window limits.
+For simple agents, however, this in-memory list is the most direct way to give the model a sense of continuity.

-For information that should persist across sessions, you need a database.
-The simplest approach: store key facts in a vector database and retrieve them at the start of each conversation.
-We can expose this as a tool the agent itself can decide to call.
+For information that persists across sessions, you need a database.
+A simple retrieval layer stores embeddings and lets the agent fetch semantically related context when it needs it.
+We can expose this as a tool the agent can decide to call.
 The remember tool accepts a string fact and inserts its embedding, while the recall tool searches for related memories based on a text query.

-By treating memory as just another set of tools, the agent decides on its own what is worth saving for the future.
-In more advanced setups, a separate background process might asynchronously summarize the conversation history and extract these facts without requiring explicit tool calls from the primary reasoning agent.
-The following code implements remember and recall tools interacting with a simple vector database to achieve this.
+By treating memory as another set of tools, the agent can request saves and recalls through the same loop, subject to your product policy.
+In more advanced setups, a separate process might summarize conversation history and extract these facts without requiring explicit tool calls from the primary reasoning agent.
+The following sketch shows the remember and recall tool interface.

 1@tool 2def remember(fact: str) -> str: 3 """Store an important fact for future reference."""
 4 db.insert(embed(fact), metadata={"fact": fact, "timestamp": now()}) 5 return f"Remembered: {fact}" 6 7@tool 8def recall(query: str) -> str: 9 """Search memory for relevant past facts."""
 10 results = db.search(embed(query), top_k=5) 11 return "\n".join(r.metadata["fact"] for r in results)